Ways Kids Can Help the Environment

 Growing plants is a great way for kids to help the environment.
 Many plants sustain animals and insects in the wild by providing food and shelter.
 Certain flowering (pollinator) plants are meant to be particularly good for bees, bats, birds, butterflies and other insects.
 These plants include lavender, campanula, cornflowers, cosmos, foxglove, echinacea, poppies, sunflowers, evening primrose, dahlia, lupine, marigold, calendula, and more.

 Make seed bombs to spread wildflowers

 Using seed bombs is a great way to plant and spread wildflowers!
 Children can make these or you can also buy them.
 Wildflowers are important for bees, bats, butterflies and other insects but sadly they have greatly declined in recent years.
 Seed bombs provide a wonderful way for children to be able to distribute wildflower seeds by throwing them and spreading them around.
-Please see my post on making seed bombs (coming soon).
+Please see my post on Sowing & Spreading Wild Flowers with Seed Bombs.